 1. If you have a cashew allergy, you can omit the cashews or use almonds/sunflower seeds instead.
 Or use two cans of coconut milk in place of the nuts.

 2. This recipe makes quite a lot, but it freezes well!
-I like to freeze individual portions in small freezer safe containers.
+I like to freeze individual portions in small freezer safe containers.ย

 3. Leftovers will keep in the refrigerator for 4-5 days.

 4. Feel free to switch up the vegetables if you’d like.
 Sweet potatoes, broccoli, asparagus or chickpeas could all be added with good results.
+You can also add tofu or tempeh for protein.

 5. Nutrition calculation is only for the korma, and does not include rice or naan.